tc-mccarthy/dev/sandbox-vm/README.md

 It should autostart the process.
 If it doesn't, go ahead and do `bash /vagrant/provision`

-Get some tacos (after the prompt you have select 'yes' on)
+Get some tacos (after the prompt on which you have select 'yes')

 Once the process completes (the screen stops moving) do